Consultant Admiral Nurse at Dementia UK, Sharron Tolman considers how to approach dementia as a life-limiting condition.

 Sharron Tolman is a consultant Admiral Nurse at Dementia UK.
 Admiral Nurses are specialist dementia nurses, supported and developed by Dementia UK

-The full module can be found on the Nursing in Practice Learning website
+The full CPD module can be found on the Nursing in Practice 365 website.

-Not a Nursing in Practice Learning member?
-Click here to register for free and gain access to more CPD modules
+Not a Nursing in Practice 365 subscriber?
+Register for free or gain access to more CPD content as a Premium member.